dan-grant-hunter/Portfolio_Site/content/authors/admin/_index.md

 - Visitors
 ---

-Data professional pursuing a career in data science and machine learning.
-Experienced in using Python's various scientific libraries (Pandas, NumPy, Matplotlib, Seaborn, Scikit-Learn) to clean and analyse data as well as train and evaluate models.
+Senior data analyst with experience in all stages of the data pipeline.
+Adept at using various tools and Python libraries (Azure Databricks, PySpark, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn) to clean and analyse data as well as train and evaluate models.

-An avid learner always keen to work with new technologies, especially those that involve complex data analysis and machine learning.
+An avid learner always keen to work with new technologies, especially those that involve complex data analysis, data science and machine learning.